 "They don't use actors in Italian pictures — they use people."Any movie, show, etc. (that is, not a documentary), where the cast is composed of untrained or untried actors and actresses.
 Directors do this for a variety of reasons, usually for the art or for the budget, and less commonly to avert potential You Look Familiar and/or Narrowed It Down to the Guy I Recognize moments.
 Can become Retroactive Recognition if an actor or actress becomes famous afterward.
 Differs from Non-Actor Vehicle in that the non-actors tend to be unknown to fame.
 The inverse of this trope is All-Star Cast.

 — Jerry Biffle (Phil Silvers), Top Banana open/close all folders

 - L.A.-based recording studio Bang Zoom!
-Entertainment tends to use this trope nowadays when it lands a dubbing job; they'll cast newer voice actors and prefer to avoid all star casts.
+Entertainment tends to use this trope nowadays when it lands a dubbing job; they'll cast newer voice actors and prefer to avoid all star casts or union association.
 The major exception to this is when they're asked to continue a legacy series like Haruhi Suzumiya.